Creating Your First Knowledge Base

 - File is corrupted or password-protected

-- URL requires authentication or uses complex JavaScript
+- URL or website page requires authentication or uses complex JavaScript

 - File exceeds 10MB limit